Monday–Sunday, 8 a.m.–Sunset

 Visit Oak View’s chickens in their coop, located beside the Tenant House.
 The park has two different breeds of chickens: Buff Orpington and Ameraucana.

-Three of our hens are Buff Orpingtons, making it the most common breed within our clutch (group of chickens).
+Three of our hens are Buff Orpingtons, making it the most common breed within our flock (group of chickens).
 Their feathers tend to have a more buff or sandy gold color.
 Buff Orpingtons typically lay eggs that are medium size and brown in color.

-Oak View’s other two hens are Ameraucanas, the most evasive of the clutch.
+Oak View’s other two hens are Ameraucanas, the most evasive of the flock.
 Their feathers are predominantly brown with buff and black color mixed in.
 Ameraucanas typically lay medium-sized eggs, and the color is often various shades of blue.

 Hunnicut Trail (4/10-mile): The Hunnicut Trail entrance is located off of the trailhead that begins on the north side of the Farm History Center parking lot.
 This easy loop traverses fairly level ground and its path is wide enough to accommodate strollers.
 It meanders through a forested area that was once a pasture for the dairy barn at Oak View.